Blixeron/shade-ts/docs/commands.md

 The last step is setting the commands up in the collection, so we add the command names, and the entire command, inside of the `commands`Collection.

-In the client file, we just require the loader we just made, create a `loadModules` method, and use the `load` method inside of this one, to losd commands and events simultaneously.
+In the client file, we just require the loader we just made, create a `loadModules` method, and use the `load` method inside of this one, to load commands and events simultaneously.
 ```js
 loadModules() {
     commands.load(this);